Future Development Project: Phase 1

 Spruce Grove Alliance Church is building a spiritual home for the people of Spruce Grove and Parkland County.
 To meet the needs of today, and to enable us to support our growing communities into the future.

 Where are we currently at?
 Cash Fundraising:

-With the first part of the Alliance District’s financing guideline (1/3rd cash on hand) close to being met, we turn our focus to the second part of the district’s requirement: securing 1/3 of the total project cost in pledge commitments over a three year period.
+With the first part of the Alliance District’s financing guideline (1/3rd cash on hand) met, we turn our focus to the second part of the district’s requirement: securing 1/3 of the total project cost in pledge commitments over a three year period.

 In the past 21 month we have raised over $800,000 per year – so this goal is not unreasonable.
 And if we are successful, after three years we will be close to paying for most of the anticipated expenses of this project.
 This means reduced – or even no debt - when the Education Centre is complete!

 NEW / RENEWED 3 Year Faith Promise:

 Discussions with ministry leaders as well as tours of other facilities have allowed us to begin planning how to best design our Education Centre.
 These conversations will continue as we seek to maximize space and the effectiveness of the building.
 And we are planning a number of opportunities for volunteers, leaders and all those who will use the facility to participate in the site design.

 You can take a virtual tour of the current plan here: